Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Experiments

 In order to avoid numerical issues very close to the boundary of the box manifold, we clip each component $y_i$ to $[\varepsilon, 1- \varepsilon]$ with $\varepsilon = 10^{-10}$.
 This clipping step is performed directly after evaluating the exponential map \eqref{eq:def-exp}.

 For all algorithms in our numerical evaluation we used the same set of parameters.
 The maximum number of iterations was set to $50$, which also serves as termination criterion.
 We used the natural initialization at $y^{0} = 0.5\, \eins$ (uninformative choice).
-The paramters for the Armijo~line-search~\cite[Def.
-4.2.2]{Absil:2008aa} were set to $\sigma = 10^{-4}$, $\beta = 0.6$, $\alpha = 1 / \beta$.
-For condition \eqref{coarse_condition} and its geometric version \eqref{eq:Gratton-geometric} for optimization on the coarse-model, we selected $\eta = 0.49$ and $\varepsilon = 10^{-3}$.
+The parameters for the Armijo~line~search~\cite[Def.
+4.2.2]{Absil:2008aa} were set to $\sigma = 10^{-4}$, $\beta = 0.6$, $\alpha_0 = 1 / \beta$.
+For condition \eqref{coarse_condition} and its geometric version \eqref{eq:Gratton-geometric} for optimization on the coarse model, we selected $\eta = 0.49$ and $\varepsilon = 10^{-3}$.
 Regarding the objective function $f$ defined in Eq. \eqref{eq:intro-approach}, we set $\lambda=0.5$ for weighting the smoothed total variation with smoothing parameter $\rho=0.5$.